AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 Next, you will send a [Customer ID](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-authenticated-state.html) to the ID Service.
 This will allow you to [integrate your CRM](https://marketing.adobe.com/resources/help/en_US/mcloud/attributes.html) with the Experience Cloud as well as track visitors across devices.

-In the earlier lesson, [Add Data Elements, Rules, and Libraries](launch-data-elements-rules.md) you created a data element and use it in a rule.
-Now, you will use those same techniques to send a Customer ID to the ID Service when the visitor is authenticated.
+In the earlier lesson, [Add Data Elements, Rules, and Libraries](launch-data-elements-rules.md) you created a data element and used it in a rule.
+Now, you will use those same techniques to send a Customer ID when the visitor is authenticated.

 ### Create Data Elements for Customer IDs